 I recently read a Facebook note titled “Women Keep Silent in the Church?” by Pastor Jerry Davis.
 Clever title!
-If a man read it thinking he would find ammunition to keep women out of the ministry, he might have a change of heart before he reach the end.
-The comments revealed that the the note is a chapter in a soon to be published book.
+If a man read it thinking he would find ammunition to keep women out of the ministry, he might have a change of heart before he reaches the end.
+The comments revealed that the note is a chapter in a soon to be published book.

-I left a comment expressing my desire to purchase the book when it is finished.
+I left a comment expressing my desire to purchase the book when it is published.
 I know God calls women to ministry because he called me.
 I didn’t have the Apostle Paul’s blinding light, but I did hear an audible command to “Tell people about me.”
 There is a reason I tell people about Jesus on a secular website.
-Telling people about Jesus in church has never worked.
+Telling people about Jesus in the church has never worked.
 I have a suspicion that being a woman contributed to the “never worked.”

 The fellowship I attend has changed over the years.
 Today, they “proudly” ordain women to pastor.
 I hold ministerial credentials but have never pursued ordination.
 Frankly, I have a much larger audience writing than I would have teaching a class for five to ten people in a church, and I have never felt called to be a pastor.

 The day after I read the note on Facebook, I was invited to write about Pastor Davis when he came to New Orleans to speak at a conference.
 He gave me enough material to keep me busy for a month.
 At the end of our conversation, I asked him why he was writing a book favorable to women in ministry.
 I will let Pastor Davis tell you why in his own words.